 FAQ

 Natural herbs like Ashwagandha, Shilajit, Gokshura, and Safed Musli, which help improve blood circulation, stamina, and sexual energy.
-Do massage using herbal oils like Bala oil or Ashwagandha oil may also improve tissue strength and flexibility.
-Dieting, pelvic exercises, and minimizing stress are key lifestyle aspects.
-However, Ayurveda does not guarantee it can increase the penis size.
+Furthermore, doing massages using herbal oils like Bala oil or Ashwagandha oil may also improve tissue strength and flexibility.
+In addition, dieting, pelvic exercises, and minimizing stress are key lifestyle aspects.
+However, it is important to note that Ayurveda does not guarantee it can increase the penis size.

 As per Ayurveda, the body is formed of five fundamental elements called Pancha Mahabhutas: Prithvi (Earth), Jala (Water), Agni (Fire), Vayu (Air), and Akasha (Space).

-Herbal pastes made from turmeric, gram flour, and milk are commonly applied regularly to weaken hair roots over time.
-Also, there is another alternative, Thanaka powder mixed with safflower oil, used traditionally for hair reduction.
+Moreover, herbal pastes made from turmeric, gram flour, and milk are commonly applied regularly to weaken hair roots over time.
+Additionally, there is another alternative, Thanaka powder mixed with safflower oil, which is used traditionally for hair reduction.
 Although Ayurveda does not guarantee complete hair removal, it promotes gradual and side-effect-free reduction when practiced with patience and consistency.

 Basti is one of the key methods in Panchakarma and includes administering herbal enemas to cleanse the colon.